 The easiest term to understand is thermometers.
 Any decent weather system should be able to monitor the indoor temperature and outdoor temperature.
 More advanced stations will be able to determine temperature variants over time, averages, and daily highs and lows.
 Your personal weather station should come with both an outdoor and an indoor sensor.

-Hygrometers are another common feature for a digital weather station.
+Hygrometers are another common feature of a digital weather station.
 These tools measure humidity.
 A basic weather system can tell you outdoor humidity.
 Some even monitor indoor humidity.
 If you’re outside, and the humidity is high, you should expect it to rain soon.
-If you’re outside and in the South, humidity will just be constantly high over summers.
+If you’re outside and in the South, the humidity will just be constantly high over summers.
 Your jeans start sticking to you and you’re always damp.
 A lot of different calculations come from the humidity sensors and indoor humidity is just as important as outdoor.

 An anemometer measures wind speed and direction.
 Most look like little fans or windmills and spin clockwise or counterclockwise at varying rates of speed.
 If there is no wind, they will remain still.